SNU-ARC/TOGG/README.md

 You can also use any alternatives, such as [Faiss](https://github.com/facebookresearch/faiss).

+The built graphs should be located in the directory `TOGG/algorithms/GA/efanna_graph/build/tests/.` as the following format.

+e.g., `sift1M_knn.graph`, `deep1M_knn.graph`

 #### Step 2.
 Build NSG/NSSG/VAMANA index and search via NSG/NSSG/VAMANA index

 Secondly, we will convert the kNN graph to NSG/NSSG/VAMANA index and perform search.